Freedom of religion in Saudi Arabia: Restrictions on religious freedom

 Islamic practice generally is limited to that of a school of the Sunni branch of Islam as interpreted by Muhammad ibn Abd al Wahhab, an 18th-century Arab religious scholar.
 Outside Saudi Arabia, this branch of Islam is often referred to as "Wahhabi," a term the Saudis do not use.

 Practices contrary to this interpretation, such as celebration of Muhammad's birthday and visits to the tombs of renowned Muslims, are discouraged.
 The spreading of Muslim teachings not in conformity with the officially accepted interpretation of Islam is prohibited.
 Writers and other individuals who publicly criticize this interpretation, including both those who advocate a stricter interpretation and those who favor a more moderate interpretation than the government's, have reportedly been imprisoned and faced other reprisals.

 The Ministry of Islamic Affairs supervises and finances the construction and maintenance of almost all mosques in the country, although over 30% of all mosques in Saudi Arabia are built and endowed by private persons.
 The Ministry pays the salaries of imams (prayer leaders) and others who work in the mosques.
 A governmental committee defines the qualifications of imams.
 The CPVPV, "religious police", or Mutawwa'in is a government entity, and its chairman has ministerial status.
 The Committee sends out armed and unarmed people into the public to ensure that Saudi citizens and expatriates living in the kingdom follow the Islamic mores, at least in public.

-Saudi law prohibits alcoholic beverages and pork products in the country as they are considered to be against Islam.
+Saudi law prohibits alcoholic beverages and pork products in the country as they are considered to be taboo in Islam, even though both can be consumed if Muslims are starving or dying of thirst.
 Those violating the law are handed harsh punishments.
 Drug trafficking is always punished by death.

 Under Saudi law conversion by a Muslim to another religion is considered apostasy, a crime punishable by death.

 In March 2014, the Saudi interior ministry issued a royal decree branding all atheists as terrorists, which defines terrorism as "calling for atheist thought in any form, or calling into question the fundamentals of the Islamic religion on which this country is based."

-Non-Muslims are also strictly banned by Saudi Arabia from the Holy Cities of Mecca and Medina.
+Non-Muslims are strictly prohibited by Saudi Arabia from entering the Holy City of Mecca.
+However, the ban on visiting Medina, Islam's second holiest city, was lifted in 2023, allowing non-Muslims to enter the city—though access to the Prophet's Mosque remains restricted.
 On highways, religious police officers may divert them or hand out a fine.
 In the cities themselves, road checks are randomly conducted.